courros/hnco/docs/acknowledgments.rst

 The library embeds code from Brian W. Goldman's project FastEfficientP3 to provide Hboa, Ltga, and P3 algorithms.

+The library embeds code from Anton Bouter to provide the Gomea algorithm.

 The library is distributed with fparser.
 Quoting the preface of
 fparser: